maryTourna/TestXE/README.md

 The test can be executed headless or not with Chromedriver

-You can run the test through git actions and see the results at :
+You can run the test through git actions manualy or  every Sunday at 10:00 UTC and see the results at :

 ### https://marytourna.github.io/TestXE/#suites